Gxstavo-dev/Simple-sqlite/Documentation/Documentation_EN.md

-# Simple SQLite Documentation
+# Quick-sqlite Documentation

 Welcome to the documentation section!
 Here we will explain the current scope of this library and its syntax.

-**Simple SQLite** is a lightweight Node.js library built on **better-sqlite3**, which simplifies the use of SQLite through a simple and secure API.
+**Quick-sqlite** is a lightweight Node.js library built on **better-sqlite3**, which simplifies the use of SQLite through a simple and secure API.
 It is ideal for small or educational projects.

 ## Return Format

-Most methods of **Simple SQLite** return an object with the following structure:
+Most methods of **Quick-sqlite** return an object with the following structure:

 ```javascript
 {